huijing/huijing.github.io/_posts/2017-12-28-building-a-webic-community.md

 ## What is front-end?

-If job descriptions are anything to go by, the term “front-end” seems to this all-encompassing role that only the most magical of unicorns can hope to fulfil.
+If job descriptions are anything to go by, the term “front-end” seems to be this all-encompassing role that only the most magical of unicorns can hope to fulfil.
 In reality, I personally know a good number of people who work on the web with skills in areas that most recruiters don't know how to categorise.

 This is highly unfortunate, and makes me question our need to categorise everything into neat boxes.
 Guess what, life isn't neat.
 Sure, there are those who check off every box on the list of “must-have traits/skills to be a *INSERT TITLE HERE*”, but there are plenty more who don't.